Antique oak floors are absolutely stunning, and it may be difficult to find a more rich and warm wood.

 Whether you need to repair your antique oak or if you need to restore flooring from an older house, sanding is a great solution to make your wood look pristine and new again.
 When it comes to sanding oak, the thicker the boards, the better.
 If your boards are thinner, consider just restoring the finish, which we’ll get to later.
 If the boards are nice and thick, getting a floor sanding company or even doing it yourself is a perfect solution.

 One technique for sanding a floor is to use a drum sander and make multiple passes over your floor.
 With each pass, you should use finer grits of sandpaper, as well as sanding the edges using an edger.
-By using a drum sander, you can remove the finish and open the grain to accept new stain and finish.
+By using a drum sander, you can remove the finish and open the grain to accept a new stain and finish.
 However, there are many cases where you can’t remove each floorboard to run through a drum sander.
 If you fall into this category, then an orbital sander will do the same job.
 However, it will take you longer.
 Make sure that if your floor needs filling to cover gaps between each board that you apply the filler before the initial sanding.

 2. Staining and Finishing

 Before you apply the stain, make sure that you brush wood conditioner onto your floor.
-Blotching can be a problem when staining oak wood, and wood conditioner will help prevent this.
-When deciding on which finish to use, it is wise to use an oil-based option for this type oak wood, as it will improve the overall look more-so than water-based finishes, which can yellow and hide the natural tones of the wood.
+Blotching can be a problem when staining oak wood, and wood conditioners will help prevent this.
+When deciding on which finish to use, it is wise to use an oil-based option for this type of oak wood, as it will improve the overall look more so than water-based finishes, which can yellow and hide the natural tones of the wood.
 Applying the finish with a weighted finish applicator that you can drag along the surface avoids bubbles and streaks.
 Be careful during this step; you want to ensure that every inch of the flooring is stained evenly since hardwood floor staining can be quite difficult.